picrin-scheme/picrin/README.md

 	Simply directly run the binary `bin/picrin` from terminal, or you can use `make` to execute it like this.

 		$ make run

+- debug-run

+	By default make command runs REPL with all debug flags enabled.

+		$ make

 In the default option, when `make` command is called without arguments, it builds the binary and right after that dropped into the picrin interactive shell (REPL).